tapio/unicodetiles.js/README.markdown

 This JavaScript library provides a text character based tile engine for creating [roguelike](http://en.wikipedia.org/wiki/Roguelike) games etc. The bundled font ([DejaVu Sans Mono](http://dejavu-fonts.org/)) has decent coverage (3289 glyphs) of Unicode, providing monospace characters for [various miscellaneous symbols](http://tapio.github.com/unicodetiles.js/examples/01-minimal.html) that can be useful in creating fancy looking character based games and user interfaces.
 This page itself uses the font.

+You might also be interested to know that a third-party [Ruby port of this library exists](http://kmees.github.com/projects/unicodetiles.html).

 Current features
 ----------------